GST GST

 It is important for buyers to be aware of these additional charges when planning gold jewellery purchases.
 The government streamlined taxation by introducing GST on making charges, ensuring consistency throughout India.
 To ensure transparency, always inquire with your jeweller if making charges are itemized separately.

-GST on Digital Gold
+What is the GST on Digital Gold?

 Digital gold, another popular investment option, is also subject to 3% GST, just like physical gold.
 GST is applied to the transaction value at the time of purchase for digital gold.
 Unlike physical gold, digital gold does not involve making charges, so there is no additional GST imposed.